 Planning your passage through the East River can be beneficial for any vessel and it becomes almost imperative for low powered vessels.
 Making your passage of the East River at the incorrect time can result in your motoring along at a comfortable 7 knots and only making 2 knots over the ground.
 This can make a simple 14 NM trip 5 to 7 hours long.
-On the other hand picking the right time can result in speeds over the ground of 10 to 12 knots and a quick passage through the river.
+On the other hand picking the right time can result in speeds over the ground, in places, of 10 to 12 knots and a quick passage through the river.

 Once you have decided how you want to transit the East River, whether you are shooting for slack water at Hell Gate or riding a fair current for the entire passage, you can start working on the solutions.

 Collect The Necessary Information